KashishChanana/NoteApp/README.md

 # NoteApp
-Honestly started as a solution to my constant note taking
+Honestly began as a solution to my perpetual note-taking